 With the plywood walls installed in our van, we were ready to finish off these camper van walls with a round of sanding and painting.

-But which color do you select?
+“But which color do you go with?”

 To help us decide, we purchased four different white paint samples and painted them onto a scrap piece of plywood.